 It is your obligation to take full advantage of this opportunity by taking time to prepare beforehand (e.g. by listing questions you have), by submitting work to the supervisor’s deadline and by participating in discussion during the supervision itself.
 We recognize that mature students with partners and families often have many calls on their time, and supervisors will make every effort to schedule supervisions at mutually convenient times.
 You should never miss a supervision except for very good cause (such as illness or a failure in childcare arrangements), and you should always let the supervisor know in advance if you cannot make the appointment.
 A student who fails to attend for no good reason will be referred to the Senior Tutor, and the College reserves the right to charge the student for the supervisor’s time.

 Undergraduate courses at Cambridge can be extremely rewarding, but they are also demanding.
 A high level of study skills is required in order to keep up with the pace of the work, and many mature students, particularly those returning to full-time education after a significant break, find that they need to work on these skills.
 Fortunately, you can expect help from a wide variety of sources.
-Your Director of Studies and supervisors will give you subject-specific advice, and the College Library runs regular Study Skills workshops.
+Your Director of Studies and supervisors will give you subject-specific advice, and the College runs workshops as part of the WolfWorks programme - with two strands: one for new undergraduates and another for 2nd, 3rd, and 4th year students.

 Undergraduate courses last for three or four years (although affiliated students take one year less), and are examined every summer.
 The examination (called Tripos) has two parts: a Part I, which lasts for one or two years, followed by a Part II, which can be either for one year or for two: some Triposes also require the taking of a Preliminary Examination.
 It is possible to change from one course to another after Part I. All degrees are honours degrees, and results for each part of the Tripos is classified into first class, upper and lower second, and third class.